robmclarty/robmclarty.com/src/words/articles/personal_security_tips/personal_security_tips.md

   tracked ;)
-- annonomize your online activities by using the [Tor](https://www.torproject.org/download/download-easy.html.en) protocol; this adds significant overhead (it's slow as fuck), and may not be useful for all your online activities; but for sensitive information (e.g., blowing the whistle on an organization or sending information to the press) you can keep your tracks more annonymous to prevent identifying yourself to anyone
+- annonomize your online activities by using the [Tor](https://www.torproject.org/download/download-easy.html.en) protocol; this adds significant overhead (it's slow AF), and may not be useful for all your online activities; but for sensitive information (e.g., blowing the whistle on an organization or sending information to the press) you can keep your tracks more annonymous to prevent identifying yourself to anyone